totalnoMartina/cube-discovery/README.md

 ## User Stories
 * I want the user to be familiar with the rules and understanding of this application easy
-* I want the user to be able to start/quit/pause (maybe?) the app and get information on game
+* I want the user to be able to start/restart/quit the app and get information about the game
 * I want the user to be able to write in his own words the description
 * I want the user to have the response stored together with the answers and displayed
 * I want the user to be notified when the characters that he inputs are not supported with an apropriate message
+* I want to possibly use one of Python libraries to create a visual appearance of the results(check more libraries, check with Tim)

 ## Site Owner Goals

 * To offer user a display of answers to the questions
-* To be able to guide users and collect their answers
+* To be able to guide users and collect their answers, and a name
 * To be able to display a personality test in a fun way to users

 ## Instructions